Now streaming on:

 Robert Schwentke is a German-born director with what appear to be two distinct artistic identities.
 In the United States, where he works most of the time, he is an ultra-contemporary technician who started off with an affinity for the disgusting genre exercise (see 2002’s “Tattoo,” in which a serial killer skins their victims, for the ink) but then expanded his horizons to find employment adding sheen to all manner of second-tier franchise trefe, including two installments of the “Divergent” trilogy.

 The other Schwentke doesn’t work as frequently, but goes back to Germany to do so.
 2003’s “The Family Jewels” was a very black comedy about a guy who becomes occupied with retrieving his cancerous testicle, removed in surgery, from a hospital.
 (Apparently it’s somewhat autobiographical.)
-And this film, which was screened at the Toronto Film Festival last year (and praised by), is darker still, and beautifully made.
+And this film, which was screened at the Toronto Film Festival last year (and praised by this site’s Tina Hassannia there), is darker still, and beautifully made.

 Outlandish as its action often is, “The Captain” is based on a true story.
 Schwentke’s film, though, has an allegorical/satirical axe to grind, and it more often than not frames the narrative in dark archetypal terms.
 It begins, in tonally rich black-and-white, with a desperate bedraggled soldier fleeing on foot as a jeep pursues him.
 The fellows in the jeep taunt the man on foot, calling him “piggy” and such.
 You have to feel for the fellow.
 Is he a deserter?
 Disobedient?
 Title cards have told us it’s two weeks before the end of the war in Europe, so you can infer that discipline might be a little dicey with some German troops.